Kiritojr/JavaScript/README.md

 # Weather

-weather app built with react, using an OpenWeatherMap api to get weather information for cities searched in the search tab
+weather app built with react, using an OpenWeatherMap api to get weather information for cities searched in the search tab.

 ![wenav](https://user-images.githubusercontent.com/59518539/78585746-c2216600-7810-11ea-8a38-db9930c665bf.gif)